rivaas-dev/rivaas/logging/README.md

 ## Router Integration

-The logging package integrates seamlessly with the Rivaas router using the same pattern as metrics and tracing.
+The logging package integrates with the Rivaas router via the `SetLogger` method.

 ### Basic Integration